SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Age_Gender_Detection.md

 -	Load pre-trained data model for Age and Gender detection.
 - Initializing the parameters to process the output.
 - Resetting the parameters for each frame.
--	Once Face Detection result is available, submit inference request for Age and Gender Detection
+-	Once Face Detection result is available, submit inference request for Age and Gender Detection.
 -	Mark the identified faces inside rectangle and put text on it for Age and Gender.
 -	Observe Age and Gender Detection in addition to face.